-This is a very rare entry for me….wanna know why?
+This is a very rare entry for me.
+Wanna know why?
 Because I have nothing to say.
 Can you believe it?
-ME..nothing to say?
+ME, nothing to say?
 That’s like Michelle Duggar not popping out a kid every 1.5 years.
-In any event, this may be the first time I’m actually grateful for blog checking lines.
+In any event, this may be the first time I’m actually grateful for the blog checking lines.

 The January 2010 DC challenge was hosted by Cuppy of Cuppylicious and she chose a delicious Thai-inspired recipe for Pork Satay from the book 1000 Recipe Cookbook by Martha Day.
 Thanks for a delicious challenge, Cuppy!

 To touch on this challenge, one word..YUM.
 I love Thai food, but then again I love all international cuisines.
 However, I hadn’t had Thai in a while, so it was a nice change of pace to my dreary meals du jour.
-I felt the marinade for the meat had more of an Indian flavor, but pairing it with peanutty saucy goodness helped bring it back.
+However, I thought the marinade for the meat had more of an Indian flavor, but pairing it with peanutty saucy goodness helped bring it back to Thailand.
 Satay is great because you don’t need a fork or knife..just a hand and mouth.
 Did I ever mention I love food on sticks?

 Not the presttiest marinade, is it?
 Brings the Exorcist to mind.

-OK, I suppose I do have a little more to talk about regarding the challenge.
-I followed it verbatim, only swaying a bit by making my own sauce in conjunction with the luscious peanut sauce..some of which I poured over udon noodles to serve with the pork satay.
-Since I added quite a few Thai chile peppers to the pork marinade and peanut sauce, I thought a nice, cooling yogurt sauce (completely whited out in the photos..go figure – see below) with cilantro, lime, salt and cucumber would be ideal, and my tongue agrees 100%.
+OK, I suppose I do have a little more to talk about regarding this Satay challenge.
+I followed it verbatim, only swaying a bit by making my own sauce in conjunction with the luscious peanut sauce; some of which I poured over udon noodles to serve with the pork satay.
+Since I added quite a few Thai chile peppers to the pork satay marinade and peanut sauce, I thought a nice, cooling yogurt sauce (completely whited out in the photos.
+Go figure.
+See below) with cilantro, lime, salt and cucumber would be ideal, and my tongue agrees 100%.